pranabdas/espresso/docs/band.md

 pw.x < si.scf-band.in > si.scf-band.out
 ```

 - Next step is our band calculation (non-self consistent field) calculation.
+Now we can specify `nbnd` and denser k-points grid.
 We create the input file for band calculation:
 ```
 &control
   calculation = 'bands',